luke-brous/data-mining/README.md

 # data-mining
-A repository for notes and projects for Data Mining 290
+A repository for notes and projects exploring LLM's

 hello